rebeccation/rebeccation.github.io/_posts/2015-11-18-hello-world.markdown

 ---
-published: false
+published: true
 layout: post
 title: Hello, World
 ---
 Blogging is discipline.
+This is a test.